csf-dev/ZPT-Sharp/ZptSharp.Documentation/api/index.md

 }
 ```

+See the documentation for [the ZptSharp DI builder object] for a full list of the available extension methods.

 ### If you cannot use DI

 It is strongly recommended to consume ZptSharp via dependency injection as described above.